 When a credit union has a year-to-date negative earnings, management must submit a request to pay dividends to the Division by the 20th of the month in which the dividends will be paid.
 The request for approval must include the most recent financials, the current delinquency report, and a list of rates being requested for various share and interest-bearing accounts.
 N.C.G.S. §54-109.54

 The Current Expected Credit Losses (CECL) methodology was introduced by the Financial Accounting Standards Board (FASB) in its Accounting Standards Update (ASU) 2016-13, Topic 326.
-It is a change from the current existing incurred loss model that state chartered credit unions use to support credit losses.
+It is a change from the current existing incurred loss model that state-chartered credit unions use to support credit losses.
 Under CECL, the calculation of the expected credit loss will be computed over the life of the loan, which could initially adversely affect capital levels.
 This change in methodology will require significant planning, data gathering, modeling, governance/oversight, and training.
-The current effective date for state chartered credit unions is January 1, 2023.
-All state chartered credit unions are required to comply with CECL, regardless of asset size.
+The current effective date for credit unions is January 1, 2023.
+Federally insured credit unions with assets under $10 million are allowed to use any reasonable reserve methodology that adequately covers known and probable loan losses instead of implementing CECL.

 Yes.
 At least 60 days prior to converting records or changes to Electronic Data Processing (EDP) services/core processing systems, a copy of the proposed contract shall be submitted to the Credit Union Division for approval.
 Please see NCAC 06C .0301(c) for more information.